SkillsFundingAgency/das-employerfinance/README.md

 > dotnet run
 ```

-* Wait until you see `[SFA.DAS.EmployerFinance.Database.Jobs.DeployDatabaseJob] - Finished deploying database ` in the shell window and then press Ctrl + C.
+* Wait until you see `[SFA.DAS.EmployerFinance.Database.Program] - Finished deploying database` in the shell window and then press Ctrl + C.

 ### Add packages